-ENG 299 Special Project
+ENG 299 Special Project 1-3 credits

 A Special Project allows the student to expand on work already completed in previous coursework.
 It is undertaken with the guidance of one or more faculty members and is intended to encourage the student into original investigation of a defined problem within the discipline.
 Examples include theses and themed portfolios or exhibitions.